apollographql/apollo-tooling/packages/apollo/README.md

 Generate static types for GraphQL queries.
 Can use the published schema in Apollo Engine or a downloaded schema.

+Important usage notes:

+- Codegen requires GQL query/mutation/subscription names for a project to be unique.
+At the moment, if two seperate GQL queries are defined with the same name, type generation for the second query will be silently skipped.
+- Codegen does not formally support a monorepo structure.
+If used in a monorepo, codegen should be set up for each project separately (including seperate `apollo.config.js` files) and the `apollo client:codegen` command should be run for each project individually.

 ```
 USAGE
   $ apollo client:codegen [OUTPUT]